 3.2 Rivaroxaban

 Rivaroxaban is an alternative OAC that works through inhibition of factor Xa.
 The utility of Rivaroxaban in PAD was first demonstrated in 2017 in the COMPASS trial (Cardiovascular outcomes for people using anticoagulation strategies) 66.
 This was a RCT of 27,395 patients with stable CAD, PAD, or both assigned to either aspirin monotherapy, low-dose rivaroxaban (2.5mg twice daily) combined with aspirin, high-dose rivaroxaban alone, or aspirin plus high-dose rivaroxaban.
 A total of 7470 participants had PAD with a median duration of follow up of 21 months.
 The primary outcome was a composite of MACE.
 The trial ended early due to the overwhelming efficacy in reducing the primary outcome demonstrated by the dual aspirin & low-dose rivaroxaban cohort as compared to the aspirin only cohort (4.1% vs 5.4% HR, 0.76, CI, 0.66-0.86, P<0.001).
-There was a higher risk of major bleeding in the dual therapy cohort (3% vs 2%, HR 1.61, 95% CI 1.12−2.31, P = 0.0089), but no excess in fatal or critical organ bleeding.67
+There was a higher risk of major bleeding in the dual therapy cohort (3% vs 2%, HR 1.61, 95% CI 1.12−2.31, P = 0.0089), but no excess in fatal or critical organ bleeding.

+The 2020 VOYAGER-PAD trial (Vascular Outcomes Study of ASA (acetylsalicylic acid) Along with Rivaroxaban in Endovascular or Surgical Limb Revascularization for PAD) was a RCT of 6,564 patients undergoing lower limb revascularisation randomized post-operatively to low-dose twice daily (2.5mg) rivaroxaban and aspirin or placebo and aspirin 67.
+The primary efficacy outcome was a composite of acute limb ischemia, major amputation for vascular causes, myocardial infarction, ischemic stroke, or death from cardiovascular causes.
+At 3 years the primary outcome had occurred in 17.3% of the active group and 19.9% in the control group (HR, 0.85, 95% CI, 0.76 to 0.96; P = 0.009).
+This benefit occurred at the cost of significantly higher incidence of major bleeding (as defined by the International Society on Thrombosis and Haemostasis) with no excess Intracranial bleeding or fatal bleeding.

 3.3 Edoxoban